binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 [^28]:United States v.
 Chang 999 F,3d 1059 (C.A.
 7th 2021) *illustrates statement against interest exception to rule against hearsay* (Court barred Lola Chang's self-incriminating statements exculpating Ely Lao where they had been arrested in a car that broke down on the highway and cops found drugs and illegally modified guns in the car, because the court found her statements untrustworthy because either coerced [cops thought maybe partner abuse] or for affection [cops thought Chang and Lao were "culturally" married] and because other evidence contradicted what Chang said)

 ---

+## Rule 801d2 Declarant-Witness Prior Statement

+(d) Statements That Are Not Hearsay.
+A statement that meets the following conditions is not hearsay:

+(1) A Declarant-Witness’s Prior Statement.
+The declarant testifies and is subject to cross-examination about a prior statement, and the statement:

+(A) is inconsistent with the declarant’s testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition;

+(B) is consistent with the declarant’s testimony and is offered:

+(i) to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or

+(ii) to rehabilitate the declarant's credibility as a witness when attacked on another ground; or

+(C) identifies a person as someone the declarant perceived earlier.

+---
 ## Rule 801d2 Hearsay Exemption Statements by Opposing Party including Co-Conspirators

 An **opposing party's statement** is not hearsay if **made by the opposing party in an individual or representative capacity**, or **by the opposing party’s agent or employee** within the scope of that relationship or while it existed and within the scope of their duties. [^29] An opposing party's statement is not hearsay if it was **made by the party’s co-conspirator during and in furtherance of the conspiracy.** Neither declarant nor conspiracy have to be charged. **Proponent must offer additional evidence** that a conspiracy existed and that the party and declarant were members of the conspiracy.
 A conspiracy is broadly defined as a common plan or joint venture.
 Idle chatter or casual conversation about past events are not statements in furtherance of a conspiracy. [^30] [^31] [^32]